-Utah authorities on Wednesday were investigating why a man opened fire at a car in a Salt Lake City suburb in a brazen shooting that left a woman, a young boy and the gunman dead, and two other children injured.
+SANDY, Utah – A man opened fire on a woman and children inside a car in the street of a Salt Lake City suburb Tuesday afternoon, leaving the woman, a boy and the man dead and two other children injured, police said.

 The injured boy was hospitalized in critical condition.
-The girl shot was hospitalized in stable condition.
+A girl was hospitalized in stable condition.

-Colby Corbett, a Sandy citizen, was at his home waiting for his son, Anthony, 8, to return from school when he heard 20 to 30 gunshots within a few seconds.
+Resident Colby Corbett was in his backyard waiting for his 8-year-old son to walk home from school when he heard 20 to 30 gunshots within a few seconds.

-“I was panicking bad,” Corbett said.
-“I thought it like a gun battle.”
+"I was panicking bad," Corbett said.
+"I thought it was like a gun battle."

-Corbett said he was relieved when Anthony arrived home from the opposite direction of the gunfire.
-Anthony said he was not worried because he thought the gunshots were fireworks.
+Corbett said he was relieved when his son arrived soon after, coming from the school and in the opposite direction of the gunfire.
+His son, Anthony, said he wasn't worried because he thought the gunshots were fireworks.

 The shooting occurred in the quiet neighborhood with winding roads, nestled against mountains about 20 miles southeast of Salt Lake City.